After gaining 60+ pounds during pregnancy, Kia, 34, was having trouble taking the weight back off.

 Now imagine someone coming by and tearing one sheet off.
 The roll doesn’t look any smaller, does it?
 Even if a few more sheets are torn off, there’s still not a big visual difference.
 But what happens when 60 sheets have been torn from the roll of paper towels?
 What does it look like then?

 Kia knows.
-At the beginning of her Lean Eating journey, she barely noticed the physical changes.
+At the beginning of her Precision Nutrition Coaching journey, she barely noticed the physical changes.
 Sure, she felt better.
 But she wasn’t sure if the process was working.
 Then, sheet by sheet, pound by pound, she unveiled her new body.

-After one year in Lean Eating, she lost 61 pounds.
+After one year in Precision Nutrition Coaching, she lost 61 pounds.